What is a P60? And Who Should Get One? PayFit Explains

 As an employer, you are legally obliged to provide every employee with a P60 before the 31st of May.
 But why is this so important?
 And do you really have to issue one to every employee, or are there exceptions?

-We’ll go over everything you need to know about P60s and how you can make accessing them easier for your employees.
+We’ll go over what is a P60 form, what it's used for and how you can make accessing them easier for your employees.

 What is a P60?